Grilled Rib-Eyes with Tomatoes and Kalamatas

 Lip-smacking delicious.
 Seriously.

 Notes: The quick recipe excluded tomatoes, onions and oregano.
-Huh?
-I love olives, but come on.
+I love olives, but seriously?
 Give me some substance here.
 The flavor with the grilled steak on my version is excellent.
 Cut down on the amount of steak and it’s a nice dinner.
 No need to have a whole steak.

 I’m still out on what the butcher labeled these steaks.
 The bone looked mysteriously like that of a T-bone, but what do I know?
 I’m too lazy to look it up right now.

 Make sure your potatoes aren’t too big and that you leave the skins on.
 That’s where all the vitamins are, right?
 And wonder of all wonders, I didn’t choose to parboil the veggies like I normally do.
-I don’t like dried out grilled veggies that taste like a grill, and parboiling with a final grilling usually works wonders, but I thought, what the heck?
+I don’t like dried out grilled veggies that taste like a grill, and parboiling with a final grilling usually works wonders, but I thought, why not?
 And thanks to the grill master, it worked.
 Very nice flavor!